-Over the many years of Texas Tech's history, one strategic goal common to all languages programs has been that there should always be a well-developed, robust language lab at Texas Tech University.
+Over the many years of Texas Tech's history, one strategic goal common to all language programs has been that there should always be a well-developed, robust language lab at Texas Tech University.

 Language laboratory facilities are commonly described as bearing a level of capability and service, such as Level I, II, and so on.
 As is likely the case at many institutions, TTU's Language Laboratory has evolved through all levels, starting as a Level I operation many years ago, and ending today at the highest Level V.

 During the mid-1960s, while designing the current Foreign Languages Building, the University specifically included plans for a well-thought-out and permanent lab facility.
 Professors Ted Alexander, who worked in German, and Bea Alexander, in French, were instrumental in not only campaigning for a substantive lab, but also materially contributed to the overall design of the original facility.
 (They also had the vision to include designs for what would eventually become the Qualia Room, a fully equipped theatrical presentation room.)
 The new "Foreign Languages / Math" building was completed in 1969, and the carefully designed Language Laboratory began serving students.
 The original lab facility included what is now the Central Practice Theatre (which was outfitted with 56 student cubicles, arranged in rows), the HelpDesk, the Private Booths, the Equipment Room, the Service Bay, and a recording studio.